May 19, 2014

 Some of the most glaring nonsense to be found in this book is already well-known from Selby's longstanding and relentless self-praising activities on the Internet.
 The problem is that all these sparkling bloopers should really not be republished in 2013.
 Here are some of the most impressive examples (and this list is far from complete):

 • That Joseph Lange signed a document "which bound him to grant his widowed mother-in-law an annual income of 700 ducats" (p.
 23) is, of course, false.
 Lange promised to pay Cäcilia Weber 700 gulden which is less than a quarter of the sum given by Selby.
-That at the time of her wedding Aloysia Weber was already pregnant is still an unproven assumption.
+That at the time of her wedding, Aloysia Weber was already pregnant is still an unproven assumption.

 • That Gottfried van Swieten was "dismissed from the Imperial Service on suspicion of participating in the Freemasons' conspiracy of 1791" (p.
 35) is a piece of gross misinformation that Robbins Landon presented in his book Mozart: The Golden Years.
 There was no "Freemasons' conspiracy of 1791".
-Van Swieten was dismissed by the Emperor "in good grace", because of their differing views concerning the universities' role in science and the freedom of education that was part of van Swieten's political concept.
+Van Swieten was dismissed by the Emperor "in good grace", because of their differing views concerning the universities' role in science and the freedom of education which was part of van Swieten's political concept.

 • Like many amateur Mozart researchers, Selby mixes up the family of Adam Isaac Arnsteiner (1721–1785) with that of his daughter-in-law Fanny Arnstein.
 Fanny Arnstein did not "occupy the house at Graben No. 1175" (p.
-35), her father-in-law Arnsteiner lived there as tenant on the second floor.
+35), her father-in-law Arnsteiner lived there as subtenant on the second floor.

 • "Johann Thorwart was an altogether unpleasant and unsavory character".
 We have absolutely no documentary information concerning Thorwart's character.
 Selby is just jealous of him and picks her negative judgement out of thin air.

 • Selby is unable to let go of the story regarding the music supposedly performed at Mozart's wedding dinner: "During the dinner Constanze was surprised by the unexpected performance of Mozart's Serenade in B-flat (K. 361)." (p.
-40) This alleged performance is a myth which may have been caused by a sentence that was willfully added into one of Mozart's letters in Nissen's Mozart biography.
+40).
+This alleged performance is a myth which may have been caused by a sentence that was willfully added into one of Mozart's letters in Nissen's Mozart biography.
 There is absolutely no documentary evidence to support it.

 • On p.
-50 Selby claims that, on the occasion of the christening of Mozart's first child Raimund Leopold on 17 June 1783, "Baron Wetzlar could not be present due to the death of his father".
+50 Selby claims that, on the occasion of the christening of Mozart's first child Raimund Leopold, on 17 June 1783, "Baron Wetzlar could not be present due to the death of his father".
 What looks like very educated information, is based on pure fantasy.
 Wetzlar's father Karl Abraham Wetzlar von Plankenstern only died on 3 September 1799 (Wiener Zeitung, 11 September 1799, p.
 3063).

 • The information that "Neustift suburb No. 250 is now Lerchenfelder Straße[sic!]
 No. 65" (p.
 52) is false.
 As Hans Rotter published in 1925, and as I have explained on this blog, it is Mariahilfer Straße 94.